Skallwar/suckit/README.md

 * Check out [this link](https://www.rust-lang.org/learn/get-started) for
 instructions on how to install Rust.

-* If you just want the suckit executable, you can simply run `cargo install --git https://github.com/skallwar/suckit`
+* If you just want to install the suckit executable, you can simply run `cargo install --git https://github.com/skallwar/suckit`

 * Now, run it from anywhere with the `suckit` command.